-Individual psychotherapy, through the development of a close trusting relationship, provides a forum for you and your therapist to work together to understand the ways in which your life has unfolded and how this has affected the pain you experience, as well as your accomplishments.
-This joint journey can be helpful in addressing many of the most profound questions that underlie human suffering – how past betrayal closes us off to forming intimate new connections, what it means to love, and how one can trust in the face of repeated disappointments.
-This work can make a difference in the quality of your life by helping you to better understand and manage painful feelings, find more satisfying relationships, and decrease the loneliness of feeling unseen and unknown.
+Individual therapy can be helpful not only in improving one’s overall sense of wellbeing and mental health but also in addressing many of the most profound questions that underlie human suffering – how past betrayal closes us off to forming intimate new connections, what it means to love, and how one can trust in the face of repeated disappointments.
+This work with a well-trained psychotherapist can make a difference in the quality of your life by helping you to better understand and manage painful feelings, find more satisfying relationships, and decrease the loneliness of feeling unseen and unknown.

 Key to a successful therapy experience is choosing the right psychotherapist, and understanding more about what to expect.
 Consider the following: